 Taxable Benefits Definition

-A taxable benefit is considered to be a type of payment to an employee from their employer that is seen as a positive benefit.
+A type of payment to an employee from their employer that is seen as a positive benefit is considered a taxable benefit.
 It can take a variety of forms such as, a cash allowance, a reimbursement, or the free use of something.

 Nothing is considered free when it comes to taxes.
 Any type of benefit that an employee receives from their employer will result in the employee needing to pay tax on the benefit.

 The following items would be considered a taxable benefit:

 • Board and lodging

 • Gifts and awards – non cash gifts worth less than $500, given for a special occasion (e.g. wedding, birthday, holiday, etc.) are taxable

 • Group term life, accidental death, dismemberment, and critical insurance polices

 • Memberships for Clubs/Recreational Facilities – such as gym, pool, golf course, etc.

 • Gift certificates